The 10 Best Apple Orchards in North Carolina!

 During the fall, pick apples like the Golden Delicious, Cameo, Granny Smith, Fuji, Rome Beauty, Mutsu, Stayman, Cortland, and Arkansas Black apples at Coston Farm and Apple House.
 Located in Hendersonville, this farm is complete with an orchard to pick apples yourself, a bakery with sweet treats and the gift shop perfect for picking up a souvenir or two.
 In the bakery, dig into delicious specialties such as apple pies, apple bread, cider, cider slushies, and apple butter.
 Guests can shop the gift shop for homeware, kitchen ware, apparel, and homemade food items.

 Family owned establishment by the friendly Boxberger family, Stoney Hollow Farm is a wonderful way to spend time together as a family.
 Pick apples with confidence: the fruits and vegetables grown on the farm are organic and contain no GMO’s.
-The farm is open year-round for visitors to pick fruits and vegetables on Fridays and Sundays from 8 a.m. until 6 p.m..
+The farm is open from May to November for visitors to pick fruits and vegetables on Thursdays, Fridays, and Sundays, from 8 a.m. until 6 p.m..
 And don’t forget to browse the farm store.
-It features pre-picked produce, fresh-baked goods, and jams.
+It features freshly-picked produce, homemade jams, and a wonderful selection of antique goods.